Pixels to Inches Converter — DPI/PPI with Print Size Presets

 Print Size in Inches

-The physical dimension the image will print at the specified DPI.
-For example, a 3000px wide image at 300 DPI prints at 10 inches wide.
+The physical dimension in the imperial measurement system at which the image will print given the specified DPI.
+For example, a 3000 pixel wide image at 300 DPI prints at exactly 10 inches wide.
+This is the primary measurement used in United States print shops and photo labs.

 How to Use This Calculator